veraPDF/veraPDF-model-syntax/README.md

 # veraPDF-model-syntax

+This project provides domain specific language support developed with xtext including spellchecking, word complete, syntax colouring and generating java interfaces from described model.
+VeraPDF syntax is used to describe VeraPDF pdf/a validation model (https://github.com/veraPDF/veraPDF-model).

-To get xtextmodel-syntax support in Eclipse :
+To get veraPDF-model support in Eclipse :

 1) Install xtext plugin in Eclipse.
 If you don't have Eclipse yet installed, it is recommended to get Eclipse distribution with already integrated xtext features from: https://eclipse.org/Xtext/download.html.